Stephen Curry: Personal life

-On July 30, 2011, Curry married longtime girlfriend and Toronto-area native Ayesha Alexander in Charlotte.
-Curry and Alexander met at their church in Charlotte when they were 15 and 14 years old, respectively.
-Together, they have two daughters who were born in 2012 and 2015, and two sons who were born in 2018 and 2024, respectively.
+On July 30, 2011, Curry married his Canadian longtime girlfriend Ayesha Alexander in Charlotte.
+They met at their church in Charlotte when he was 15 and she was 14.
+They have two daughters (born 2012 and 2015) and two sons (born 2018 and 2024).
+In July 2019, Curry bought a $31 million home in Atherton, California.

-In July 2019, Curry paid $31 million for a home in Atherton, California.
-Curry's younger brother, Seth, is also a professional basketball player, and his younger sister, Sydel, played volleyball at Elon University.
-His god-sister is Cameron Brink, women's basketball player in the Women's National Basketball Association for the Los Angeles Sparks.
-Curry's mother and Brinks' mother were college roommates at Virginia Tech.
+Curry suffers from keratoconus and wears contact lenses to correct his vision.
+His younger brother Seth is also a professional basketball player, and his younger sister Sydel played volleyball at Elon University.
+His mother Sonya is the godmother of basketball player Cameron Brink, being close friends and former college roommates with Brink's mother during their time at Virginia Tech.

 Curry is a Pentecostal Christian and has been outspoken about his faith.
-He spoke about his faith during his MVP speech by saying: "People should know who I represent and why I am who I am, and that's because of my Lord and Savior."
-He also said the reason that he pounds his chest and points up is that he has a "heart for God" and as a reminder that he plays for God.
-On some of his "Curry One" basketball shoes, there is a lace loop scripted "4:13".
-It is a reference to the Bible verse Philippians 4:13, which reads: "I can do all things through Christ who strengthens me."
-Curry has a tattoo of First Corinthians 13:8 in Hebrew on his wrist ("Love never fails...").
-Curry is also an investor in Active Faith, a Christian sports apparel brand.
+During his MVP speech, he said, "People should know who I represent and why I am who I am, and that's because of my Lord and Savior."
+He also said the reason that he pounds his chest and points up on the court is that he has a "heart for God" and as a reminder that he plays for God.
+On some of his Curry One basketball shoes, there is a lace loop scripted "4:13" in reference to the Bible verse Philippians 4:13, which reads: "I can do all things through Christ who strengthens me".
+He has a tattoo of First Corinthians 13:8 ("love never fails") in Hebrew on his wrist.
+He is an investor in the Christian sports apparel brand Active Faith.

-During the 1992 NBA All-Star Game weekend, Curry's father entrusted him to Biserka Petrović, mother of future Hall of Fame player Dražen Petrović, while Dell competed in the Three-Point Contest.
-Following the 2015 NBA Finals, Curry gave Biserka one of his Finals-worn jerseys, which will reportedly be added to the collection of the Dražen Petrović Memorial Center, a museum to the late player in the Croatian capital of Zagreb.
+Curry gave one of the jerseys he wore during the 2015 NBA Finals to Biserka Petrović, the mother of Croatian basketball player Dražen Petrović, who died in a car accident in June 1993; it was reportedly added to the collection of the Dražen Petrović Memorial Center in Zagreb.
+Biserka had been tasked with babysitting the three-year-old Curry during the 1992 NBA All-Star Game weekend, while his father Dell competed in the Three-Point Contest.

-Curry is diagnosed with keratoconus and wears contact lenses to correct his vision.
-He is also an avid golfer; he started playing golf at the age of 10, played golf in high school, and frequently plays golf with former teammate Andre Iguodala.
-Curry participates in celebrity golf tournaments and has played golf alongside Barack Obama.
-In August 2017, Curry competed in the Ellie Mae Classic on an unrestricted sponsor exemption.
+Curry is an avid golfer who started playing at the age of 10 and frequently golfs with former teammate Andre Iguodala.
+He participates in celebrity golf tournaments and has golfed with U.S. President Barack Obama.
+In August 2017, he competed in the Ellie Mae Classic on an unrestricted sponsor exemption.
 Although he missed the first cut, he scored 4-over-74 for both days he participated, surpassing most expectations for an amateur competing in the pro event.
-In July 2023, Curry won the American Century Championship, an annual celebrity golf tournament held at the Edgewood Tahoe Resort in Stateline, Nevada.
+In August 2019, Curry and historically black institution Howard University jointly announced that the school would add NCAA Division I teams in men's and women's golf starting in the 2020–21 school year, with Curry guaranteeing full funding of both teams for six years.
+In July 2023, he won the American Century Championship, an annual celebrity golf tournament held at the Edgewood Tahoe Resort.
 He shot a hole-in-one during the second round and won the tournament on the final hole with a walk-off eagle putt.